Steven Souza Jr.: Washington Nationals

-The Washington Nationals selected Souza in the third round of the 2007 Major League Baseball Draft.
+The Washington Nationals selected Souza in the third round (100th overall) of the 2007 Major League Baseball draft.
 Souza signed with the Nationals rather than attend college, receiving a $346,000 signing bonus.
-He played for the Hagerstown Suns of the Class A South Atlantic League in 2009 and 2010.
+He played for the Hagerstown Suns of the Single-A South Atlantic League in 2009 and 2010.
 In 2009, he had 116 strikeouts in 126 games.
 He was selected for the South Atlantic League All-Star Game in 2010, but he also received a 50-game suspension for use of a banned substance.

-Souza played for the Potomac Nationals of the Class A-Advanced Carolina League in 2011.
+Souza played for the Potomac Nationals of the High-A Carolina League in 2011.
 Late in the season, he was benched for breaking team rules, and considered leaving the Nationals' organization to play college football.
 He returned to the Nationals' organization in 2012, and batted .297 with 23 home runs between Hagerstown and Potomac.
-In 2013, Souza played for the Harrisburg Senators of the Class AA Eastern League, where he batted .300 with 15 home runs and 20 stolen bases in 77 games.
+In 2013, Souza played for the Harrisburg Senators of the Double-A Eastern League, where he batted .300 with 15 home runs and 20 stolen bases in 77 games.
 He played in the Arizona Fall League after the regular season.
-He was added to the Washington 40 man roster on November 1, 2013.
+He was added to the Washington 40-man roster on November 1, 2013, in order to be protected from the Rule 5 draft.

-Souza split his time between the AAA level Syracuse Chiefs and the Washington Nationals in 2014.
-He was called up to the majors for the first time on April 12, 2014.
+Souza split his time between the Triple-A Syracuse Chiefs and the Washington Nationals in 2014.
+He was called up to the major leagues for the first time on April 12, 2014.
 Souza made his major league debut on April 13 in a game against the Atlanta Braves.
 He entered as a defensive replacement in the seventh inning and struck out in his only at-bat of the game, which ended in a 10–2 loss for the Nationals.
-He was sent down to the Syracuse Chiefs on May 5 in order to make room for Scott Hairston, who had just come off the disabled list.
-On July 16, 2014, Souza went 2–4 in the Triple-A All-Star Game with a double and a single.
-Souza's performance at the AAA level was recognized with his selection as the International League Most Valuable Player and Rookie of the Year.
+He was sent down to Syracuse on May 5 in order to make room for Scott Hairston, who had just come off the disabled list.
+On July 16, Souza went 2–for–4 in the Triple-A All-Star Game with a double and a single.
+Souza's performance at the Triple-A level was recognized with his selection as the International League Most Valuable Player and Rookie of the Year.
 He led the International League in batting average with .354, on base percentage with .435 and slugging percentage with .601.

 On August 4, Souza was called up to the Washington Nationals after Nate McLouth was put on the 15-day disabled list.
 On August 8, he was injured in a game against the Atlanta Braves after trying to rob Freddie Freeman of a home run.
 He was placed on the 15-day disabled list on August 10 with a left shoulder contusion.
 On September 28, 2014, in the final game of the regular season, Souza made a dramatic leaping catch of a fly ball to left-center field for the final out to secure Jordan Zimmermann's no-hitter, the first for the Nationals since moving to Washington, DC in 2005.